Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 The other highlight this week was that I was able to score a deal on a Mr. Heater Portable Propane Heater.
 I have recommended this indoor heater many times solely based upon recommendations from readers.
 I already have propane heat in my home so this is really a nice bonus for me along the lines of “one is none and two is none”.
 The good news is that I can now personally get to know how it works and write a review for you.
 Actually, Shelly promises to do the heavy lifting on this one.

 A few other things: I have been using one of those almost-free credit card tools from Survival Life and am pretty impressed.
-It is a lot sturdier than the one I purchased from Amazon.
-I was surprised.

 There are lots of gardening thoughts and gardening dreams going on in my head.
 You might recall from last year (see Is It Realistic to Grow Your Own Groceries?) that any type of large scale food garden is doomed given my tiny yard that only gets a few hours of sun a day.
 Still, I am accumulating heirloom seeds like crazy because if the SHTF, I might not have land, but I will have seeds, tools, and some hardworking hands to barter with someone who does.